 Considering:

-I.- About the object of the action.
+I. About the object of the action

 The claimant challenges Articles 56 and 57 of the Regulation to the Law on Use, Management and Conservation of Soils, Executive Decree No. 29375 MAG-MINAE-S-HACIENDA-MOPT, considering them harmful to the principle of legality, legal reserve, and the right to property, by establishing, through regulation, the requirement of a pre-feasibility study (estudio de prefactibilidad) from the National Institute of Innovation and Transfer in Agricultural Technology (INTA) to subdivide (fraccionar) a property.
 This constitutes an authorization for land-use change (cambio de uso del suelo) from agronomic use to another use, aggravated by the fact that there are cantons that do not even have a Regulatory Plan establishing land use, thereby limiting the right to property.

-II.- On the inadmissibility of this unconstitutionality action.
-Without addressing the suitability or otherwise of the underlying matter offered by the claimants, the truth is that, upon requesting the case file in question, this Court verifies that the administrative complaint filed by the claimants on December 15 directly with the mayor of Zarcero has already been resolved through official communication MZ-AM-OF-0100-2026 of February 17, 2026, in the following manner: “FIRST: To deem the administrative actions carried out during 2024 as valid and in accordance with the law, including the requirement of the INTA pre-feasibility study, as it is supported by the regulations in force at that time.
-SECOND: To acknowledge that, as of February 6, 2026, the requirement of the INTA pre-feasibility study is no longer applicable for the processing of the property registered under folio number 615669, by virtue of the regulatory reform published in La Gaceta No. 25.
 THIRD: To instruct the interested parties that they must: a) Formally submit a land-use (uso de suelo) application to this Municipality, which will be analyzed in accordance with the current legal framework, without requiring an INTA study. b) Once the land use is approved, the responsible Surveyor must resubmit the subdivision (fraccionamiento) application and cadastral survey drawings for their technical assessment and corresponding resolution.
 FOURTH: To order the notification of this resolution to the property owners and to record it in the administrative file.”
 Therefore, according to the mayor's own statement, as of last February 6, the requirement to have a pre-feasibility study issued by the National Institute of Innovation and Transfer in Agricultural Technology (INTA) to carry out subdivisions (fraccionamientos) in those cantons lacking a regulatory plan, as is the case of the canton of Zarcero, was eliminated, so the claimants may now proceed to file the intended application without that requirement.
-Consequently, this action not only currently lacks an underlying matter since the complaint in question has been resolved, but what the claimants sought was also granted in that matter.
-Therefore, the appropriate course is to declare the action inadmissible.

-III.- DOCUMENTATION PROVIDED TO THE FILE.
 The parties are warned that if they have provided any paper document, as well as objects or evidence contained in any additional electronic, computer, magnetic, optical, telematic device or one produced by new technologies, these must be withdrawn from the office within a maximum period of 30 business days counted from the notification of this judgment.
 Otherwise, any material not withdrawn within this period will be destroyed, pursuant to the provisions of the "Regulation on the Electronic Case File before the Judiciary," approved by the Full Court in Session No. 27-11 of August 22, 2011, Article XXVI and published in Judicial Bulletin number 19 of January 26, 2012, as well as the agreement approved by the Superior Council of the Judiciary, in Session No. 43-12 held on May 3, 2012, Article LXXXI.

 Therefore: